Fire and rescue services

 Carjackings on roads outside N’Djamena are increasing, even in daylight hours.

 Avoid travelling by foot at all times in N’Djamena.
-People are reporting assaults, even in daylight hours.
+People have reported assaults, even in daylight hours.

 If you're travelling outside N'Djamena, you: